nissimguez2-maker/PolyGuez/README.md

 - AI agent utilities for prediction markets
 - Local and remote RAG (Retrieval-Augmented Generation) support
 - Data sourcing from betting services, news providers, and web search
-- Comphrehensive LLM tools for prompt engineering
+- Comprehensive LLM tools for prompt engineering

 # Getting started

-This repo is inteded for use with Python 3.9
+This repo is intended for use with Python 3.9.

 1. Clone the repository